NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 Are hemp products still legal in North Carolina in 2026?

 Yes.
-As of May 2026, all hemp-derived cannabinoid products remain legal in NC under Session Law 2022-32 (SB 455) and the 2018 Farm Bill.
+As of late June 2026, all hemp-derived cannabinoid products remain legal in NC under Session Law 2022-32 (SB 455) and the 2018 Farm Bill.
 This includes THCa flower, Delta-8, Delta-9 gummies, edibles, vapes, and CBD products.
-No state or federal ban has taken effect yet, and the state-level effort to restrict them (HB 328) died in the legislature in April 2026.
+No state or federal ban has taken effect yet.
+HB 328, once written off as dead, returned through a conference committee and passed the Senate 37-6 on July 2, 2026; if the House agrees, it sets a 21+ age limit on July 15 and a total-THC 0.4mg-per-container cap on November 12.

 When does the federal hemp ban take effect?

 P.L.
 119-37 takes effect on November 12, 2026, exactly one year after it was signed.
 After that date, any hemp product exceeding 0.3% total THC or 0.4mg total THC per container would be federally classified as a Schedule I controlled substance.
-H.R.
-7010 proposes extending this deadline to November 2028, but it hasn't passed.
+The Hemp Planting Predictability Act (H.R.
+7024) proposes extending this deadline to November 2028, but it hasn't passed, and the House's 2026 Farm Bill cleared on April 29, 2026 without including a delay.
+Plan around the November 2026 date.

-What did HB 328 mean for THCa flower, and what changes now that it failed?
+What does HB 328 mean for THCa flower now that it's back?

 Will I need to be 21 to buy hemp products in NC?